AI-Powered Heatmap Analysis: See What Users See, Fix What They Miss

 - Finding: Users stop scrolling at a point that looks like the page ends

-- Action: Redesign the section break to indicate more content below
+- Action: Redesign the section break to indicate more content below.
+A/B test the visual cue against the original.

 Navigation Overuse